dwyl/phoenix-chat-example/auth.md

-We'll add **_optional_ `auth`** that will let people authenticate with their **`GitHub`** or **`Google`** Account and use their Account username and Avatar in the Chat.
+We'll add **_optional_ `auth`** that will let people authenticate with their **`GitHub`** or **`Google`** Account and use their Account name and Avatar in the Chat.

 Let's do this!